Residents express concern about CCC fire training center location

 The group sent a list of questions regarding the training center, which the News-Times forwarded to CCC President Dr. Tracy Mancini and Public Information Officer Logan Okun.
 The college responded to the questions Thursday afternoon, including the issue of notifying residents.

-“The property is zoned PO (professional/office).
+“The property is zoned OP (Office and Professional District).
 The county has confirmed that it is properly zoned for the use indicated and that the site plan submitted to the college meets requirements,” the response states.
 “Since there was not a rezoning needed, there was no notification required.”

 The structure is scheduled to be delivered and assembled on the CCC property at 241 Laurel Road beginning Aug.
 28 and be completed by Aug.
 31. The college plans to use the site for certain training for its Crystal Coast Fire Academy classes, which will start Sept.
 5. The facility will also be utilized by area fire departments.